SCM-NV/ftl/README.rst

    A library of generic algorithms that work on all FTL containers. *Exactly* the same as C++'s std::algorithm header.

+ftlArray
+   A little module that provides the FTL style container iterators for plain one-dimensional Fortran arrays.
+This allows the ftlAlgorithms (see below) to work on normal Fortran arrays.

 ftlSharedPtr
    Provides a reference counted ftlSharedPtr in the spirit of C++'s std::shared_ptr.